jdum/odfdo/README.md

 uv run python doc_src/generate_doc.py
 ```

+# Dependencies

+The project is tested on Python 3.10 to 3.14 (Linux, Mac, Windows).
+See previous releases for earlier versions of Python.

 A special effort has been made to limit the dependencies of this library: the only (non-development) dependency is `lxml`.
-Versions of `lxml` depend mainly on the version of Python used; see the `pyproject.toml` file for details.
+The required versions of `lxml depend mainly on the version of Python used; see the `pyproject.toml` file for details.
+The project tries to keep up with `lxml` version updates regularly.

 # Usage Overview